 Nothing derails communication more than dense text filled with jargon.

-It’s better to over-communicate, providing a bit too much detail, then to under-communicate.
+It’s better to over-communicate than to under-communicate.
 Communicating your point clearly will encourage group understanding and prevent a lot of extra back and forth messaging.
 Sometimes that means adding a bit of extra detail.

-Understanding how to communicate using remote mediums is important and can take a bit of practice, but will eliminate some headaches for both parties.
+Understanding how to communicate using remote mediums is important and can take a bit of practice, but it will eliminate some headaches for everyone on the design team.